vkleen/pure/readme.md

 The worktree/upstream checks are throttled when the last check takes > 2 seconds.
 This is to save CPU time.

+### Custom handlers

+There is a global array `prompt_pure_pieces` comprised of functions generating pieces of the preprompt.
+To add a custom entry to the preprompt, declare a function generating custom text and insert its name as an entry into the `prompt_pure_pieces` array.

+The custom function must return generated text by appending new entries to the `preprompt` array (declared in a parent scope) See below for an example.

 ## Example

 ```sh